Main Menu

 Livestock breeders commonly bank colostrum from their animals.
 Colostrum produced on a breeder's own premises is considered to be superior to colostrum from other sources, because it is produced by animals already exposed to (and thus making antibodies to) pathogens occurring on the premises.

-ALSO keep in mind, the best colostrum used to freeze for later use or orphan kids, is the colostrum collected at or before 12 hours of kidding- as this colostrum has the highest concentration of lg - this concentration falls rapidly in the does colostrum after 12 hours of freshening.
+ALSO keep in mind, the best colostrum used to freeze for later use or orphan kids, is the colostrum collected at or after 12 hours of kidding- as this colostrum has the highest concentration of lg - this concentration falls rapidly in the does colostrum after 12 hours of freshening.
 Kids need to intake 90mls (1 ounce is 30mls so basically 3 ounces per feeding for at least 3 feedings in a 12-24 hour period) at least 3 feedings within a 12-24 hour period after brith - remembering the first 12 hours is most important.
 Figure no less than 10% of the baby's body weight in colostrum inthe first 12 hours. (a 10lb baby will need no less than 1lb (16 ounces) of colostrum in the first 12 hours - NOT to be given all in one feeding)

-Last Updated ( Thursday, 21 January 2010 )
+Last Updated ( Tuesday, 13 January 2015 )

-Next >
+< Prev Next >

 Seitenanfang